 NSW’s state government plans to welcome back international students safely under a long-awaited under their pilot proposal plan.
 NSW Treasurer Dominic Perrottet announced the proposal last Thursday.
 The plan will initially bring 250 students per fortnight to Sydney.
 The arriving students will spend their quarantine period in purpose-built student accommodation.
 The reason for putting the proposal is that international students can come back to NSW safely.

 According to Mr. Perrottet, the plan will be evaluated after two months with a view to scaling up to bring up to 500 international students per fortnight by the year-end.
 NSW plans to prioritize international students studying medical degrees and those close to concluding their medical degree to return to NSW universities.

-NSW Health and NSW Police have approved the pilot program for returning the international students.
+NSW Health and NSW Police have approved the pilot program for returning international students.
 Meanwhile, the proposal is in review for the Australian Federal Government to approve.

 Supporting NSW economy